 As mentioned above, the NCSBN does not give test takers a numerical score on the NCLEX; the only results possible are Pass or Fail.
 That’s great if a person passes, but if they fail, they’re left in the dark as to how badly they performed on the exam.
 A test taker doesn’t know if they were very close to passing, or if they missed it by a long shot.
-That can be important information to know, because pass rates on the NCLEX are very different for repeat takers compared to first time takers.
-In 2014, for example, 55,489 people who received their nursing education in the United States took the NCLEX for the first time.
-Of that numbers, a little over 81% passed.
-In that same year, 8,309 people with US nursing educations took the NCLEX who had already taken it one or more times.
-Of that number, a little over 46% passed.
-Those numbers don’t change much through the years, either – people who have failed the NCLEX one or more times generally have a very difficult time passing it when they try again.
-It’s best to be completely prepared when you arrive at the testing center for your first attempt at the NCLEX.
-If you prepared well, it will also be your only attempt.
+That can be important information to know, because pass rates on the exam are very different for repeat takers compared to first time takers.

 Retaking the NCLEX

-If you don’t pass the NCLEX, it’s nice to know that you do have the option to take it again.
+If you don’t pass the test, it’s nice to know that you do have the option to take it again.
 You’ll need to wait 45 days to retest, and you’ll need to register and pay the fee all over again.
-A person may take the NCLEX up to eight times a year, but no more than once every 45 days.
-Of course, if a person has failed the NCLEX twice, it’s probably a good idea for them to take some time and really evaluate if it’s worth taking it a third time.
-It’s true that some people do pass the NCLEX on their third or fourth attempts, and some even manage to finally pass on their eighth.
-However, as you can see from the NCLEX pass rates above, it’s also true that many people do not pass it after several attempts.
-If you do fail the NCLEX twice, it’s strongly recommended that you take several months to review and build a solid foundation for achieving a passing score before attempting it again.
+You may take the NCLEX up to eight times a year, but no more than once every 45 days.
+Of course, if you have failed the exam twice, it’s probably a good idea for you to take some time and really evaluate if it’s worth taking it a third time.